Basic SEO Knowledge: 19 Tips You Should Know

 11. Use Google Search Console

-Google Search Console is a free tool that will show you the performance of your website in Google Search Result.
+Google Search Console is a free tool that will show you the performance of your website in Google Search Results.
 This provides an idea of how Google views your website.

 With GSL, you can check for crawl errors, page ranking, page index, mobile-friendly issues, page impression, and page speed rating.